nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 <br />

 # <a id="delete"></a> &nbsp;&nbsp;  Delete: `delete`
+> 😃 This feature allows you to delete the records you have made if you got refund or accidentally added wrongly!

 Deletes an entry / entries (maybe user wants to cut off the expenses) from the budget tracker data set.
 <br />